fbrega10/fbrega10/README.md

 - 👋 Hi, I’m @fbrega10
-- 👀 I’m interested in Python_programming
+- 👀 I’m interested in Python/Go language and DevOps
-- 🌱 I’m currently learning Python, Kafka on a Django FrameWork
+- 🌱 I’m currently learning Go Lang and DevOps
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me : by mail or message